Avaiga/taipy-doc/docs/knowledge_base/tutorials/cycles_scopes/index.md

 - `tp.get_primary(<Cycle>)`: returns the primary scenario of the Cycle.

-### GUI-Core visual elements
+### Scenario management visual elements

-You can utilize GUI-Core elements to control Cycles.
+You can use Scenario management visual elements to control Cycles.
 Cycles can be seen in either the *scenario_selector* or *data_node_selector*.
 Additionally, it's possible to designate a scenario as primary directly through the `scenario` visual element.